Kaplan Review Introduction

 Free resources are available, as well.
 For example, for those who are about to take their SAT, Kaplan organizes a free, teacher-led SAT Bootcamp.
 During the boot camp, students can review key content, learn strategies that will help them ace the SAT, and ask teachers questions in a private chat.

 Kaplan also provides free practice tests.
-Going back to the SAT exam, you can answer “Kaplan’s Question of the Day” if you’re stuck for time or test your skills with a short, exam-style quiz that’ll take you about 20 minutes.
+Going back to the SAT exam, you can answer “Kaplan’s Question of the Day” if you’re short on time or test your skills with a short, exam-style quiz that’ll take you about 20 minutes.

 Kaplan mobile app available